 Yes and no. The affiliate links don’t work the same on your phone as they do on a desktop.

 If you’re shopping on your phone on Instagram and swipe up directly on a link, Instagram typically opens the page inside the Instagram app.
 You have to check out while in this original swipe up in order for a commission to count.
-You can still browse the website if you want more items, but if you click out of the Instagram browser you swiped up on, the affiliate link won’t store on your phone.
+You can still browse the website if you want more items, but if you click out of the Instagram browser you clicked on, the affiliate link won’t store on your phone.
 You have to swipe up again for the blogger to make the commission.
-That’s another reason why bloggers link to the LTK app instead of each item directly.
+That’s another reason why bloggers link to the LTK app instead of each item directly, to try and avoid links opening in the Instagram browser.

 If you’re shopping on a computer, you don’t have to buy immediately for the blogger to get the commission.
 Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer.
 Some retailers have a cookie window of 24 hours, while others can last up to 30 days, so that blogger still has the opportunity to receive a commission from your purchase.